PyO3/pyo3/guide/src/building-and-distribution.md

   This variable is only needed if PyO3 cannot determine the version to target from `abi3-py3*` features, or if `PYO3_CROSS_LIB_DIR` is not set, or if there are multiple versions of Python present in `PYO3_CROSS_LIB_DIR`.
 - `PYO3_CROSS_PYTHON_IMPLEMENTATION`: Python implementation name ("CPython" or "PyPy") of the target Python installation.
   CPython is assumed by default when this variable is not set, unless `PYO3_CROSS_LIB_DIR` is set for a Unix-like target and PyO3 can get the interpreter configuration from `_sysconfigdata*.py`.

-When cross compiling for Windows targets, `PYO3_CROSS_LIB_DIR` is not needed because PyO3 uses Rust's `raw-dylib` linking feature, which eliminates the need for import library (`.lib`) files entirely.

 An example might look like the following (assuming your target's sysroot is at `/home/pyo3/cross/sysroot` and that your target is `armv7`):